partahauki/curses_yle_reader/README.md

 # curses_yle_reader
-Terminal reader for YLE-news and crypto prices.
+Terminal reader for YLE-news (and crypto prices).

-### Work in progress
+By default it autorefreshes every 30mins, but this can be changed in the code with the REFRESH_RATE variable.

 Dependencies:

 - pip install feedparser html2text